 “As Open Door Community Theatre continues its journey, it is important to stay true to our roots, drive greater engagement with the community, grow talents in individuals, and give to deserving charities.”

-Craig Hamer has worked for 3M as a chemical engineer for 31 years, where he creates process and product solutions for a wide variety of global products.
+Craig Hamer is retired from 3M, where he was an engineer who created process and product solutions for a wide variety of global products.
 His first interaction with theater was in high school, as a lighting crew member at Woodbury High School.
 The arts are important to Craig’s entire family, with his wife and son spending time in orchestras, St. Ambrose music ministry and theater pit orchestras, and a daughter who works in ceramic fine arts.
 Craig was also involved with First Robotics through East Ridge High School as a mentor.
 In his free time, he enjoys participating in a golf league, curling league, boating, biking and crosswords.

 “Being a part of community theater has allowed me to experience the creative process – from vision to a final production – with an incredible group of people working together for the benefit of our community.”

 An active member of the Woodbury community since 1984, Tom Musser is a dentist and owner of Art & Science Family Dentistry in Woodbury, where he resides with his wife and where they raised their three children.
 Tom initially became involved with local theater as an audience member and small business owner who has sponsored many local high school and Woodbury Community Theatre productions.
 He has performed in three Woodbury Community Theatre Stars on Broadway shows as well as Les Miserables.
-Tom served in a leadership role on the Woodbury YMCA Board which was instrumental in fundraising for and building the city’s Y. Singing has been a big part of Tom’s life since his high school days, and he enjoys participating in the music ministry at St. Ambrose of Woodbury Catholic Church.
+Tom served in a leadership role on the Woodbury YMCA Board which was instrumental in fundraising for and building the city’s Y. Singing has been a big part of Tom’s life since his high school days, and he enjoys singing with Spirit Song Choir.
 He loves spending as much time as possible with family and friends at the cabin.